History of Florida Gators football: Doug Dickey era (1970–1978)

-Florida alumnus and former quarterback Doug Dickey took over the reins in 1970.
+Florida alumnus and former quarterback Doug Dickey took over as head coach in 1970, agreeing to a five-year contract.
 Dickey was the head coach of Tennessee for the previous six seasons, winning two SEC championships and taking the Volunteers to five bowl games.

 A colorful moment during the Dickey era was a play known as the "Florida Flop" or the "Gator Flop."
 In the last game of the 1971 regular season, the Gators led Miami 45–8 with less than two minutes left.
 Victory was assured, and Florida senior quarterback John Reaves needed 14 yards to break Jim Plunkett's NCAA record for career passing yardage; Miami had the ball.
 Several of Florida's defensive players convinced Dickey that the only way for Reaves to set the mark would be for Miami to score quickly.
 Dickey refused twice before he agreed.
 With the Hurricanes near the Florida end zone, the entire Gator defense except one player fell to the ground and allowed Miami to score a touchdown.
 Florida then got the ball back, and Reaves completed a 15-yard pass to Carlos Alvarez for the record.
 After the final whistle, jubilant Florida players jumped into a tank behind the Orange Bowl end zone usually used by the Miami Dolphins' mascot, "Flipper" and angry Miami coach Fran Curci refused to shake hands with Dickey.